2015-2016 Club Guide

 - Be responsible for encouraging good sportsmanship and fair play at the intramural level.

 Club Sports CompetitionsThe scheduling of tournaments and games are the responsibility of the club president, not the coach.
 Club sports are played on a non-varsity, intramural level.
 Sports clubs should play other teams of comparable skill and physical levels.
 Large college or university varsity athletic teams are above our level of competition.

 ACC sports clubs should schedule games with other college clubs.
 When clubs of a specific type are not available, recreational leagues from community recreation centers may be approached for competition.
 The following checklist should guide the club in scheduling games:

 - Games must be scheduled as far in advance as possible.

 - Travel for games is allowed in-state within a 250 mile radius from ACC.
 The Advisor, or appropriate designee, is required for approved travel.

 - Scheduling games during academic breaks and “finals week” is discouraged.

 - Coaches and Advisors are required to attend all games in which their respective clubs participate.

-- Any cancellation of a scheduled contest must be reported in advance to Student Affairs.
+- Any cancellation of a scheduled contest must be reported in advance to Student Life.

 - Club supports members must sign a liability waiver.